django/django-docker-box/README.md

 `docker-compose up`

-#### Database versions
+### Setting versions

-You can customize the version of the database you test against by changing the appropriate `[db]_VERSION` environment variable.
-See the Configuration section below for the available options and their defaults.

-## Different Python versions

-The `PYTHON_VERSION` environment variable customizes which version of Python you are running the tests against. e.g:
+For convenience, you may quickly change between Python and database versions by setting the appropriate environment variables inline, for example:

+`PYTHON_VERSION=3.12 POSTGRES_VERSION=15 docker-compose pull postgres`

+Or run the following command to run the tests immediately:

-`PYTHON_VERSION=3.8 docker-compose run --rm sqlite`
+`PYTHON_VERSION=3.12 POSTGRES_VERSION=15 docker-compose run --rm postgres`

-You can also pull the pre-built image in the same way:

-`PYTHON_VERSION=3.8 docker-compose pull sqlite`

 ## Oracle